 This means you would have to use a private parking lot instead, and the costs of these spaces can vary in price.
 An average 8-hour stay could be from £8 to £27.95 per day, provided that you have booked your parking space in advance. otherwise, you may not find any available spaces here either.

 You now have a general idea of the pros and cons of these different modes of transport.
 Here below is a little chart where it is laid out a little more clearly.

 |Train||Min: 50m Max: 1.20 m||Extremely High||High||£4.092 (fixed)||Delays, Cancelled lines|

 |Coach||Min: 1h55m Max: 3h30 m||Low but sufficient||High||£2382 (estimated)||Traffic, Accidents|

 |Car||Min: 1h30m Max: 3h20m||–||Extremely High||£3,745 (estimated)||Traffic, Accidents, Parking|

-So a coach may be cheaper but will take way to long.
-A car may give you more flexibility and be cost affective, but there is always the risk your jouney could be delayed by endless traffic and then having finding an avalible parking space.
+So a coach may be cheaper but will take way too long.
+A car may give you more flexibility and be cost-effective, but there is always the risk that your journey could be delayed by endless traffic and finding an available parking space.